KerenLab/CellTune-App/docs/documentation/viewer/interface.md

 ### Classification Panel

 The Classification Panel is just below gating.
-Here you can create classifiers, add labels to them, train them, plot confusion matrix for their models, and sample cells for labeling.
+Here you can create classifiers, add labels to them, train them, plot the confusion matrix for their models, and sample cells for labeling.

 ![Classification_panel](/assets/documentation/Classification_panel.png){: width="35%"}